 The amount of red wine used will influence how pink the champagne is, ranging from light pink to a darker pinkish-orange.

-The champagne rosé is often served in a tulip glass since it allows for the the fruity aromas of the rosé to develop.
+The champagne rosé is often served in a tulip glass since it allows for the fruity aromas of the rosé to develop.
+Champagne Rosés come in different sweetness levels, so you will have to see on the bottle if it is brut, sec or doux.
+You can buy a bottle of Champagne Rosé here.

 4. Champagne Blanc de Noir